SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/WebFetch.md

 For HTTPS, certificate verification is on by default and uses the bundled `certifi` CA roots (not the operating system's certificate store).
 To trust a private or internal CA, set `caBundle` to a PEM file (verification stays on);
 to disable verification entirely for a trusted host, set `verify: false`.
-Both are opt-in — see the `caBundle` and `verify` fields above.
+Both are opt-in; see the `caBundle` and `verify` fields above.

-**Treat substituted `url` values as trusted input (SSRF).** By default the node sends the request to whatever the `url` resolves to after variable substitution — with no guard enabled there is no host, IP, or scheme allowlist.
+**Treat substituted `url` values as trusted input (SSRF).** By default the node sends the request to whatever the `url` resolves to after variable substitution; with no guard enabled there is no host, IP, or scheme allowlist.
 If any part of the `url` (or a variable inside it) is derived from the conversation (e.g. `{userInput}`), an attacker-controlled value could point the request at an internal address (`127.0.0.1:<port>`, the cloud metadata endpoint `169.254.169.254`, other LAN hosts) and, with arbitrary `method`/`headers`/`body`, turn the node into a server-side